What's Happening Now

 Future Public Input Opportunities

-- City Council Meeting to Consider Branch Library Design Consultant Contract: date yet to be determined.
+- City Council Meeting to Select Branch Library Design Consultant and Approve Contract: date yet to be determined.

 - City Council Meeting to Consider Approval of Branch Library Conceptual Design: date yet to be determined.